Lab Safety Training

 To fulfill the New Employee Research Safety Training requirement using the online version of the training, a researcher must complete:

-After completing these three tutorials, a researcher will know the general safety practices and protocols needed to be safe and compliant in the laboratory or research field.
+After completing these four tutorials, a researcher will know the general safety practices and protocols needed to be safe and compliant in the laboratory or research field.

 Note: If a researcher works with any form of:

 - human body fluids (such as spinal fluid, synovial fluid, vaginal fluid, sperm);

 - and/or infectious agents (such as viruses, bacteria, fungi, rickettsia)

 he or she will also need to complete the online module: Preventing Employee Exposure to Bloodborne and Other Pathogens.